Polight/lego/README.md

 LEGO (_Lightweight Embedded Gluten-free Objects_) is a thin layer to build web-component bricks that are easy to digest for your browser.

-> No dependency, no compilation!™
+Lego is inspired from great libraries such as [Riot](https://riot.js.org/), [VueJS](https://vuejs.org) or [Polymer](https://www.polymer-project.org/).
+It's just much lighter with no complexity, easier to read code, maintain and interact with the source.

-## Create your element
+## Create a _naive_ element

 ```html
 <my-component>Content of my component</my-component>